newjersey/join/README.md

 In your role, you will immediately join one of our project teams to shape our understanding of the problem and begin to deliver solutions that will have a meaningful impact on New Jerseyans.
 The areas we cover will expand over time and currently include:
 - creating tools to enable the public to participate in open policy making
-- providing services to the unemployed population of NJ
+- making modern career services and digital tools available to support job seekers in identifying, preparing for, and obtaining family-sustaining jobs
 - improving the way entrepreneurs and business owners start, operate, and grow their businesses in the state (just figuring out what forms need to be submitted can be overwhelming)

 As a member of our startup in the NJ government, you will wear many hats and have the opportunity to shape our team and contribute to new initiatives as they get started.